By on 2021-09-03 -

 Cheapest LS trim comes with height and reach adjustable steering, electric windows all-round, daytime running lights, alloys, air con and a CD stereo with MP3 player and steering wheel controls.
 There's also Bluetooth, six airbags and hill start assist.

-The LT adds the third row of seats, self-levelling suspension, automatic headlights and wipers, cruise, climate, half-leather upholstery and rear parking sensors.
+The LT adds the third row of seats, self-levelling suspension, automatic headlights and wipers, cruise and climate control, half-leather upholstery and rear parking sensors.

 Top LTZ gets bigger alloys, headlight washers, rear privacy glass, roof rails, all leather upholstery, trip computer and sat nav.